crossplane/crossplane/design/design-doc-integration-tests.md

 - It is written in Go, such that it can be tested and distributed in a consistent and reliable manner.
-- It is configurable, meaning that it does not require all controllers and resources to be tested for the same conditions.
+- It is configurable, meaning that it does not require all controllers and resources to be tested in the same manner
 - It is pluggable, meaning that it can easily be incorporated into a new project with minimal time and effort.
 - It is familiar, meaning using the framework should feel like writing other